 In short, probiotics are a form of bacteria.

-Don’t worry, though, they are the good guys.
+Don’t worry, though, they’re the good guys.
 The human body has roughly 100 trillion bacteria living inside it; that’s more than the number of stars in the Milky Way galaxy.
-Some of these are good and promote normal body function while others are considered invaders and cause all sorts of maladies from the common cold to life-threatening illnesses.
+Some of these are good and promote normal body function, while others are considered invaders and cause all sorts of maladies from the common cold to life-threatening illnesses.

 While probiotics contain numerous benefits, they are mostly known for improving digestive health by shuttling food through your intestines.
 Some people have also attested that adding probiotics to their diet has helped improve other areas in their body, such as by:

 - Preventing urinary and vaginal infections